 - 11. It was decided to produce a neighbourhood plan as the community wanted to play a much stronger role in shaping how Maltby develops. - 12.
-A neighbourhood plan provides the opportunity for the community to set out a vision and plan for how they want Maltby to develop over the next five years and beyond in ways that meet identified local need, make sense for local people and make Maltby an even better place to live and visit.
+A neighbourhood plan provides the opportunity for the community to set out a vision and plan for how they want Maltby to develop over the next ten years and beyond in ways that meet identified local need, make sense for local people and make Maltby an even better place to live and visit.

-- 13. It enables the community to put in place locally formulated planning policies that will help deliver an agreed vision for Maltby provided those policies are in general conformity with the strategic policies for Rotherham Metropolitan Borough as a whole.
+- 13. It enables the community to put in place locally formulated planning policies that will help deliver an agreed vision for Maltby.
 It provides the opportunity to specify in more detail what we expect from development in Maltby and how and where it should take place, if at all.
-Furthermore, unlike parish or town plans or other kinds of documents that may be prepared by a community, a neighbourhood plan forms an integral (statutory) part of the development plan for an area. - 14.
+Furthermore, unlike parish or town plans or other kinds of documents that may be prepared by a community, a neighbourhood plan forms an integral (statutory) part of the local plan/development plan for an area. - 14.
 Having a neighbourhood plan will also result in direct financial and other benefits to Maltby.
-Specifically, Rotherham MBC has introduced a levy on future development called the Community Infrastructure Levy (CIL).
+Specifically,, Rotherham MBC has introduced a levy on future development called the Community Infrastructure Levy (CIL).
 Without a neighbourhood plan, the Town Council would receive 15% of any CIL collected from qualifying developments.
 However, with a neighbourhood plan it would receive 25% of the CIL collected to be spent in Maltby.
 With the many hundreds of new homes and other forms of development to be built in the parish over the period of the Plan, this could be a substantial sum, potentially tens if not hundreds of thousands of pounds to be spent by the Town Council on behalf of the residents and businesses of Maltby.